tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 Where you make a path from the initial state to the goal state by performing actions.
 An optimal solution is

+## Graphs

+Often a state space can be represented as a graph, which